Scott Hatteberg: Oakland Athletics

 The Oakland Athletics signed Hatteberg to a one-year contract with a $950,000 base salary plus incentives, the day after the Rockies declined to offer salary arbitration.
 Due to his difficulty throwing resulting from the elbow injury, he was asked to play first base.

-Hatteberg's conversion from catcher to first baseman by the Athletics is the subject of a chapter in the Michael Lewis book Moneyball.
-In that chapter, Oakland General Manager Billy Beane openly admitted how the team had pursued Hatteberg because of his high on-base percentage, which Athletics' management had determined was most often correlated with runs scored.
+Hatteberg's conversion from catcher to first baseman by the Athletics in 2002 is the subject of a chapter in the Michael Lewis book Moneyball.
+In that chapter, Oakland general manager Billy Beane openly admitted how the team had pursued Hatteberg because of his high on-base percentage, which Athletics' management had determined was most often correlated with runs scored.
 According to Beane, it was one of the most affordable skills at that time for small-market clubs like the A's.
 Infield coach Ron Washington worked with Hatteberg to teach him the new position.
+Hatteberg was a part of the A's 20 consecutive game winning streak in 2002.
 A fictionalized version of Hatteberg (played by Chris Pratt) is a key character in the 2011 film Moneyball.

-A career highlight for Hatteberg was as a member of the Oakland A's on September 4, 2002.
-The A's had won 19 straight games to tie the American League record.
+A career highlight for Hatteberg came that season on September 4; entering that day, the A's had won 19 straight games to tie the American League record.
 With their next game, against the Kansas City Royals, tied at 11 after the A's had blown an 11–0 lead, Hatteberg pinch-hit with one out and the bases empty in the bottom of the ninth inning.
 He drove a 1–0 pitch well over the right center field wall off Jason Grimsley for a walk-off home run to give the A's a 12–11 win and a then-American League record 20-game winning streak.
 This moment is depicted in the Moneyball film.

 As an everyday player Hatteberg helped the Athletics reach the playoffs twice, in 2002 and 2003.
 He hit 49 home runs and batted .269 from 2002 through 2005.
 He drove in 263 runs and had an on-base percentage of .355.
-His best year was 2004 when he hit .287, scored 87 runs, hit 15 home runs, drove in 82 runs, and had an on-base percentage of .367.
+In 2004, he hit .287, scored 87 runs, hit 15 home runs, drove in 82 runs, and had an on-base percentage of .367.